platformsh/platformsh-docs/docs/src/dedicated-gen-3/options.md

   This has a direct effect on perceived end-user performance.

 - Network traffic between AZs is billed, whereas intra-AZ traffic isn't.
-  So launching Dedicated clusters across multiple AZs leads to higher costs for this decreased performance.
+  So launching Dedicated clusters across multiple AZs leads to higher costs for decreased performance.

 If you prefer the peace of mind of hosting across multiple AZs, you can request a different configuration.
-But note that multiple-AZ configurations don't improve the contractual 99.99% uptime SLA, nor does the standard, single-AZ configuration decrease the 99.99% uptime SLA.
+But note that multiple-AZ configurations don't improve the contractual 99.99% uptime SLA (nor does the standard, single-AZ configuration decrease the 99.99% uptime SLA).
 Platform.sh is responsible for meeting the 99.99% uptime SLA no matter what, so multiple-AZ deployments should only be considered in cases where they're truly appropriate.